codeation/lru/README.md

 }
 ```

-First parameter of cache.Get func is a key (filename in this case).
+The lru.NewCache parameter is the number of cache items until the last used item is removed from the cache.
 The second parameter is a func to get the value for the specified key and error.

-The func type declaration must be the same as readFileContent in the example.
-The third parameter is a pointer to a variable to set the value.
+The parameter of cache.Get func is a key (filename in this case).

 An error is returned when the function returns an error.
-An error is also returned if the return value of the function cannot be assigned to the variable.

-The lru.NewCache parameter is the number of cache items until the last used item is removed from the cache.